-A dilemma faced by many homeowners is being comfortable and in love with the place they live in but finding that they lack for space.
-Instead of moving out of your home, however, why not think about adding more space?
+A dilemma faced by many homeowners is the fact that they may love the area they live in and love their home but may be stuck for space.
+Instead of moving out why not think about adding more space?

-There are many ways that you can add new space to your home including loft and basement conversions, adding a conservatory onto the building or even building an extension onto your home, but one thing that rings true in them all – you will gain that much needed extra space and potentially increase the overall value of your home too.
+There are many ways that you can add space to your home including loft and basement conversions, adding a conservatory or even building an extension.
+In the majority of cases too, if you create extra space you will potentially increase the overall value of your home.

 Take this opportunity to get rid of any items you don’t need and that aren’t adding to the room visually.
 Give away old furniture to charity shops or sell it at a car boot sale and use the money to buy something more fitting for the room.
 You might even find that a particular item would be better suited for another room in your home.

 If there’s something in your home that you’ve always loved but is surrounded by clutter or hidden behind furniture, consider making changes and turning it into a main focal point in your room and let everything else revolve around it.

 Your focal piece could be anything from your favourite piece of artwork, to statement lighting to a vintage fireplace or a wall mural; the key is to find something that stands out.
 Use your focal point to start creating the story for the rest of the room and choose furniture, colours, and accessories that will complement it to create a coherent theme throughout.